Heating degree days (F) - Georgia (US) - NOAA - Daily

 This series is part of the dataset: Heating and cooling degree days (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In Georgia, heating degree days were 15.0 degrees Fahrenheit on 12 February 2026, versus 11.0 on the previous day.
+In Georgia, heating degree days stood at 6.0 degrees Fahrenheit on 30 March 2026, compared to 10.0 on 29 March.

 History.
-Check out some summary statistics calculated on the full sample: degree days reached a maximum of 57.0 degrees Fahrenheit on 21 January 1985; they recorded a bottom of 0.0 on 1 April 1981; they had an average value of 7.5.
+Here are some simple statistics calculated on the whole sample: degree days had a mean of 7.5 degrees Fahrenheit; they peaked at 57.0 on 21 January 1985; they registered a minimum of 0.0 on 1 April 1981.

 Latest values